ilyanskiii/IS147_GroupD/README.md

 Task 5: Generate & Publish JavaDocs Using GitHub Pages

 Create JavaDocs for the project, hosting them with GitHub Pages, and organizing the work using GitHub Projects.
 The goal is to document the codebase clearly, practice Java documentation standards, and publish a live documentation site.

+For example, we should follow the official Oracle JavaDoc Tool guidelines to structure our documentation, including:
+- Class-level descriptions
+- Method and constructor descriptions
+- `@param`, `@return`, and `@throws` tags where appropriate